zammad/zammad-user-documentation/basics/service-ticket/settings.rst

    :alt: Ticket highlighter
    :align: center

-   Select a color first.
    Highlight by selecting text, then clicking the highlighter.
 Click again to undo.

 ----